xJash/BetterSMT/README.md

 - Replace commas with periods in pricing
 - Use any currency symbol
 - Enable more products to stack on shelves
+- Remove most restrictions on placing structures
+- Allows most products in the game to stack 2 or 3 high

 Highlighting
 - Enable storage highlighting